Is It Truth or Only More Worldwide Church of God Propaganda?

 Following is the full transcript of the film by Exit & Support Network™ and includes our comments showing the outrageous myths and propaganda.
 Names of the speakers and their positions are listed at the end of this transcript.* There will also be recommended letters at end that pertain to this video.

-UPDATE: “Called to Be Free” Video / DVD, 2004, is a production of Living Hope Ministries (former Mormons).
+UPDATE: “Called to Be Free” Video / DVD, 2004, is a production of Living Hope Ministries (former Mormons) [Note: The Mormon church today calls itself the Church of Jesus Christ of Latter-day Saints].
 Read: Living Hope Ministries Still Practice and Hold on to Cult-like Ideas (2009 letter to ESN)

 Suspenseful drumming music plays while we hear the following speakers say: